What is a Trusted Device?

 How do these exploit kits work?
 One way is to send spam to your users, while disguising a link in the email body.
 Once clicked, a user may be redirected to a malicious website that is hosting the exploit kit.
 The kit will check their computer for what version of Flash they’re running, then download malware onto their system if their computer is susceptible to the Flash vulnerability included in the kit.

 This is known as ‘fingerprinting’ their machine.
 The landing page can use code to identify a user’s OS, browser and browser version, Flash version, Java version and more.
-The exploit kit can use this information to load a relevant component in order to successfully infect or compromise their machine, according to Sophos.
+The exploit kit can use this information to load a relevant component to successfully infect or compromise their machine, according to Sophos.

 Drive-By Downloads